 I- V1 Current probe negative (lower voltage) side of the shunt resistor.
-On MC power rails, this lead should be on the MCU side of the shunt resistor (los side).
+On MC power rails, this lead should be on the MCU side of the shunt resistor (lo side).
 The shunt resistor should be calculated to allow a voltage drop of around 100 mV when the MCU is operating at its maximum current consumption.
 The voltage relative to ground can be measured separately on this input.
 This allows measurement of both current and voltage at the selected measurement point.
-V2 Voltage probe channel for measuring voltages from 0 V to 6 V. V3 Voltage probe channel for measuring voltages from 0 V to 6 V. VTRef Target reference voltage LED will turn green when the target voltage is > 1.65 V. This is the minimum target voltage at which the I-jet will operate.
+V2 Voltage probe channel for measuring voltages from 0 V to 6 V. V3 Voltage probe channel for measuring voltages from 0 V to 6 V. VTRef Target reference voltage LED will turn green when the target voltage is $> 1.65$ V. This is the minimum target voltage at which the I-jet/I-jet Trace will operate.
 RDY Ready LED will turn yellow as soon as the power probe is enabled.
-After I-jet calibrates the probe, the RDY LED will turn green to indicate that I-scope is ready to be used.
+After I-jet/I-jet Trace calibrates the probe, the RDY LED will turn green to indicate that I-scope is ready to be used.
 Target Connector for a cable that goes to the target's board JTAG header.
-I-jet Connector for a cable that goes to I-jet.
+I-jet Connector for a cable that goes to I-jet/I-jet Trace.
 TPWR Target power switch.
-When in position 0 (off), it will disconnect the I-jet target power rail (TPWR) from going to the target.
-The default position is 1 (on), which allows I-jet to supply 5 V power to target boards.
+When in position 0 (off), it will disconnect the I-jet/I-jet Trace target power rail (TPWR) from going to the target.
+The default position is 1 (on), which allows I-jet/I-jet Trace to supply 5 V power to target boards.
 However, target board power measurements will not be accurate and should not be used when I-scope is connected.